Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 Latency:

-- Total: Typically 2-5 seconds for interactive queries
+- Total: Competitive with Fargate for interactive workloads

 Throughput: